belayfitsum/project_DevOps/README.md

 # project

-To Create a backend using Javascript and a PostgreSQL database with one table named “log”, including building Node.js API endpoints to enable users to perform CRUD operations on the database, primarily utilizing PUT and GET requests.
-In addition a CI/CD pipeline using GitHub actions/Gitlab to run test and deploy the backend using infrastructure as code in AWS
+This project aims to build an express app and a PostgreSQL database with one table named “log.
+The API endpoints to enable users to perform CRUD operations on the database, primarily utilizing PUT and GET requests.
+In addition a CI/CD pipeline using GitHub action to run test and deploy the backend using infrastructure as code in AWS

 Node.js:
 - Server-Side Development: Node.js is commonly used for building server-side applications, including: